Event Safety Advisory Group

 - a main contact for the day – will be shared with NELC security

-- a temporary event notice (TEN) – only for licensable activity on an unlicensed venue
+- a Temporary Event Notice (TEN) – only for licensable activity on an unlicensed venue, there is a charge for this service

-- traffic regulation orders (TRO) – for regulating, restricting or prohibiting use of the highway
+- Traffic Regulation Orders (TRO) – for regulating, restricting or prohibiting use of the highway, there is a charge for this service

 Before you start

 An Event Safety Advisory Group (ESAG) request must be submitted at least 12 weeks before your scheduled event.
 We need to consider all the safety aspects of your event.
-Details of exactly how far in advance you need to submit an ESAG is available in the Use of council land and open spaces policy (PDF, 223KB) .
-You should read this policy as it also details any fees and charges that might apply to your application.
+Details of exactly how far in advance you need to submit an ESAG is available in the Policy for the Use of Council Owned Land and Open Spaces (Word, 33KB) .
+You must read this policy as it also details any fees, charges and bonds that might apply to your application.

 When your request has been submitted, members may contact you to give advice or ask questions.
-If you don’t hear anything within one calendar month please assume you can go ahead with your event.
+If you don’t hear anything within one calendar month please assume that there are no issues with your application.
+You can ask if there are any issues and when a licence might be issued by emailing [email protected].

 For security reasons the online form can time out if left idle.
 Make sure you have the following information available (if applicable at the time of request)